-The first time we spoke, you asked me some questions that felt really invasive.
-I didn’t want that to happen again, so I avoided you the entire following year.
+The first time we spoke, you asked me some questions that felt invasive.
+I didn’t want that to happen again, so I avoided you after that point.

-So when you said “Hi” at a party and suggested catching up, I hesitated.
+So when you said “Hi” at a party a year later and suggested we catch up, I hesitated.
 But curiosity won out.

 You still asked probing questions like “Why did you quit your job?” and “What did you think of your manager?
 I hear they don't have a great social reputation.”

 These weren't questions I wanted to answer.
 But this time, something was different.
-Not you—me.
+I had changed.

-In the past, I would have felt forced to answer your questions.
-But I’m sure you can remember how I responded when we spoke again: “Mm, I don’t want to answer that question”, “I don’t want to gossip”, and even a cheeky, “No comment :)”
+In the past, I would have felt compelled to answer.
+But this time I just said: “Mm, I don’t want to answer that question”, “I don’t want to gossip”, and even a cheeky, “No comment :)”

-I realized that I was protecting myself from you with physical distance.
+I realized that by avoiding you, I was protecting myself from you with physical distance.

 But instead I could protect myself from you with “No.”